Park Bo-young: 2020–present

+In the beginning of 2025, Park starred in the Netflix series Melo Movie opposite Choi Woo Shik.
+In June 2025, the series Our Unwritten Seoul aired on tvN and Netflix, where Park took on the complex challenge of playing dual roles (twins) opposite Park Jinyoung and Ryu Kyung Soo.
+This series was successful domestically with record ratings and received global acclaim.
+"One of the calmest and deepest Korean dramas of 2025 has come to an end," TIME, a U.S. daily newspaper, said in a statement.

-Other ventures
+Other activities

 Philanthropy

 Park Bo-young has participated in several charitable causes; such as talent donations for ChildFund Korea—Green Umbrella Children's Foundation's "Love, One More" campaign in 2014 and Sandol Green Umbrella Handwriting project in 2017.
-Since 2013, she has sponsored two children through the Green Umbrella Children's Foundation.
+She also sponsored two children through the Green Umbrella Children's Foundation from 2013.

 Park participated in the Share Pad Campaign by LG Unicharm's sanitary pad brand Sofy Bodyfit and provided pads to girls from low-income single parents from 2016 until 2019.
 In May 2017 and April 2019, she held autograph signing events to donate a total of 1.1 million pieces of sanitary pads to Korean Women's Welfare Association as part of the campaign.

 On April 15, 2017, Park held an autograph session in Seoul to support an orphanage in Cambodia.
 It was hosted by Think Nature, a cosmetic brand that she endorsed at that time.
 All proceeds from the event were donated to support children in Cambodia.

 In February 2020, she donated 50 million won to help the fight against COVID-19 during the mass outbreak.
 In August, she donated 20 million won to support the aid for flood victims through the Hope Bridge Disaster Relief Association.
 She was also one of the celebrities who participated in 2020 WeAja Flea Market charity auction.

 In February 2021, she donated 30 million won to non-profit organization Good Neighbors in celebration of her birthday to provide young girls from low-income families with sanitary items.
 In July, she donated 100,000 face masks to the North Gyeongsang Province Fire Department through the Hope Bridge Disaster Relief Association.

 In February 2022, international development cooperation NGO G-Foundation announced that Park donated 50 million won on her birthday to fund kits with sanitary products for young girls from low-income households.
-In March, she donated 50 million won to Hope Bridge Disaster Relief Association to help residents affected by the wildfires in Uljin, Gyeongbuk, Samcheok, Gangneung, Donghae, and Yeongwol.
+In March, she donated 50 million won to Hope Bridge Disaster Relief Association to help residents affected by the wildfires in Uljin, North Gyeongsang Province, Samcheok, Gangneung, Donghae, and Yeongwol.
 Because of her donations, Park became a member of Hope Bridge Disaster Relief Association's major donor club called "Hope Bridge Honors Club" in April 2022.